Victory Results:

 • The Germans start the game with one card from the German Air Support 1 deck and one card from the Artillery 1 deck.
 Both cards need to give the possibility to make an actual attack.
 If other cards are drawn, keep drawing until an attack card is drawn.
 Replace the others and reshuffle the deck.
 These cards are placed in the German play area and considered paid for.
 Therefore they are immediately usable.

 • German units start off-board.
-At the start of the first German action phase of each game round, beginning with turn 2, roll a die for each German division.
+At the start of the first German action phase of each game round, beginning on game round 2, roll a die for each German division.
 On a die roll lower than the current game round, that division enters play.
 Then roll another die.
 This die roll determines the entry point of the division in question.

 • 1–2 any legal hex on map 8A